CBD is completely non-psychoactive & non-addictive.

 Find the best CBD gummies on the market

-Syrups are not very common but work the same way as a CBD oil.
-The sweet flavor makes them easy to disguise with other foods (such as waffles or pancakes).
+Syrups are not very common but work the same way as CBD oil.
+The sweet flavor makes it easy to disguise with other foods (such as waffles or pancakes).
 The only downside is the high sugar content.

 Find the best CBD edibles